matus-m/nlighten/nlighten-backend/docs/README.md

 3. For each `Enum` class value there must be key matching it's name in property file.
 4. The value of the property key is the translation, that is returned by `I18nUtil#translate`.
 P.S.: Use of `CAMEL_CASE` formatting for enum\property keys is recommended.

+# Websocket

+Websocket endpoint can be reached under `http://localhost:8080/courses/{event}/{userId}`.
+To test connection, event has to created first and its starting time has to be before or same than the current time.
+Messages will be send to all users/students connected to session exclude the sender.